 In the early 19th century, entrepreneur Stephen Vail and several business associates purchased a property in Speedwell, NJ.
-Though the building could already house a number of hydraulic forges, it would soon contain the tools to become something historic.
-What became known as Speedwell Ironworks is responsible for some of the most important advances; in not only the iron industry, but also in communications.
+Though the building could already house many hydraulic forges, it would soon contain the tools to become something historic.
+What became known as Speedwell Ironworks is responsible for some of the biggest advances; in not only the iron industry, but also communications.

 The Burlington County Parks System considers Historic Smithville its centerpiece.
 Though a Delaware Indian settlement predates it, the village itself actually dates back to the 17th century.
 In 1676, Burlington City resident Henry Stacy purchased the “West Jersey Province” property.
 After his death, the property changed hands several times.
-Eventually it was obtained by two New Jersey brothers, Jonathan and Samuel Shreve.
+Eventually it was obtained by two NJ brothers.

 Stickley Museum at Craftsman Farms

 The Stickley Museum at Craftsman Farms (located in Morris Plains) celebrates the rich history of 19th century entrepreneur Gustav Stickley.
 Through his innovative design techniques, Stickley was able to build a renowned business right in the Garden State.
 While Craftsman Farms is situated in Morris Plains, it is actually owned by the Township of Parsippany-Troy Hills…

 The 18th century gave birth to a number of brilliant minds.
 After the American Revolution, NJ was at the heart of the original thirteen colonies; as such, the Garden State found more than its fair share of innovation thanks to intellects and craftsmen.
 One such example is the Burlington County Prison, an architectural design rich with history.
 In this Jersey Through History feature, we explore this achievement.